Life after G&A Reductions

 Cultural changes can be supported by certain technology that promotes collaboration and improves workflow.
 Business Process Management (“BPM”) tools are “game changers” when it comes to collaboration, improving cycle times, and streamlining operations.
 Sharepoint and other similar tools can help improve the availability of information and change the way that resources interact.

-No matter what avenues are adopted, the first step is to recognize that increasing bandwidth is a key factor to growth in 2010 and 2011.
+No matter what avenues are adopted, the first step is to recognize that increasing bandwidth is a key factor to growth.

 Building an Effective Real Estate Organization